GraceAn0111/micro-arcade/README.md

 All the code that you write for this project will be in the single distribution file.
 This includes not only the code for drawing the invaders and the player cannon, but also the code that determines whether the player has won or lost.
 The Arduino framework relies on two functions:

-* setup() - This function is called at the very beginning when the Arduino starts.
+* setupGame() - This function is called at the very beginning when the Arduino starts.
 Any initialization code - including setting the Arduino to properly read from the potentiometer and the button, and to properly output to the LED screen - should be done in this function.
 * loop() - This function is called repeatedly as the Arduino runs.
 This is where you will implement most of the game logic.

 For convenience, we have outlined several classes for you. *You are not required to use these classes*, but they may help you get started.
 We have also given you several function headers.
 You are not required to use our functions if you don't want to.
 You can create your own.